william1357chen/Object-Oriented-Programming-in-CPP-CS2124/Classes/Operator Overloading/Operator Overloading.md

    return temp += rhs;
 }
 ```
-## Member or Non-member?
-How to decide whether to implement an operator as a member or a non-member function?
-The first question is, do we have a choice?
-The assignment and square bracket operators are *required* by C++ to be member functions.
-These are the only operators that C++ has rules forcing us to use member vs. non-member functions.

-* The input and output operators would be extremely difficult to implement as member functions because they would have to be members of the istream and ostream classes.
-We don't have easy access to the files.
-Furthermore those classes are *very* complicated and we would definitely not want to modify them (even if we had permission).
-We certainly wouldn't want other people modifying these important classes!
-* The "combination operators" are commonly implemented as members.
-* Other binary operators are usually implemented as non-members.
-* Unary operators are most often implemented as member functions.

-## Friend?
-If you are implementing a function as a non-member, you might like to make your operator a friend of the class.
-This reduces the need to use accessors and mutators, often making the code easier to read.
-On the other hand, every function that accesses (or mutates) member variables directly may have to be modified if the representation of the data changes.
-A function that is a non-member and not a friend will not need to be modified.

-* The input and output operators are often written as friends.
-* The binary arithmetic operators (`+ - * / %`) don't need to be friends as they are normally implemented using the corresponding compound operator (`+= -= *= /= %=`).
-* Two relational operators, typcially < and ==, would likely be implemented as friends, while the remaining four operators (!=, <=, > and >=) are easily implemented using the first two, so there is no reason to make them friends.

 ## Conversion Operators
 We now have almost enough technology to understand the magic of how